sjkp/azure-arm-hol/step01-create-a-virtual-machine-part1/readme.md

 The hands-on lab starting template will encourage you to use variables, for some of the properties to avoid having too many parameters.

-The starting template is missing a lot of pieces, you task is to use the schemas linked to above to fill in the missing pieces.
+The starting template is missing a lot of pieces, your task is to use the schemas linked to above to fill in the missing pieces.
 Two tips for reading the schemas

 ## Check if a property is required
 ```